Jay Ferguson (American musician): Childhood and early musical career

-The band Spirit
+Spirit

 Spirit was founded in the mid-1960s.
 Many musicians of the time cited The Beatles and their music as an influence, and Ferguson was no exception.
 Reuniting with longtime musician friends Randy California and California's stepfather Ed Cassidy, who, with Mark Andes and John Locke were in a band called the Red Roosters - Ferguson joined with them to form a jazz influenced rock group that was originally called Spirits Rebellious, after a Khalil Gibran passage.
 With the general consensus that the moniker was too long, they later shortened the name to Spirit.
 Ferguson was the last member to join the band and found himself in the position of lead vocalist and percussionist.

 Ferguson shared singing and songwriting duties with California, writing most of the songs on their first album.
 Spirit began playing at various nightclubs and concerts in the Los Angeles area, especially the clubs along the Sunset Strip, including Whisky a Go Go.
 At one of these shows, French film producer Jacques Demy saw Spirit perform and decided he wanted them in his next film.
 It led to a cameo role for the band and a short speaking part in which Ferguson played a character based loosely on himself in the film Model Shop.
 Spirit also provided much of the instrumental soundtrack.
 The band went on to tour and record several albums.